Written by Sarah Reynolds

-This role-to-role gap compares wages for employees who perform similar work, many compensation professionals believe that it more effectively assesses whether or not your organization offers equal pay for women.
-And after taking the time to adjust for all occupational, organizational, and human capital factors that can cause pay differences, Gartner estimates that the remaining 7.4% adjusted gender pay gap is directly within the Total Rewards function’s control.
+This role-to-role gap compares wages for employees who perform similar work.
+Thus, many compensation professionals believe this approach more effectively assesses whether your organization offers equal pay for women.
+After adjusting for occupational, organizational, and human capital factors that can cause pay differences, Gartner estimates that the remaining 7.4% adjusted gender pay gap is directly within the Total Rewards function’s control.

 Understanding different gender pay gap types, reviewing wage gap statistics, and assessing existing gender pay gaps is crucial toward companies achieving women’s equality.
 And, closing the gender pay gap typically requires a formal process to address pay equity.
 While this can be an immense amount of work for HR professionals, the rewards will go beyond gender equality in pay.